Strumpet (film): Production

 While working at the Royal Court Theater in the 1980s, Director Danny Boyle was introduced to the work of Jim Cartwright.
 He left the theater before the opportunity to direct one of his plays came available, but maintained a desire to work with the playwright.
 That chance came in 2001 when Boyle returned to the small-screen to direct several small-scale dramas.
 While working together on Vacuuming Completely Nude in Paradise, Boyle mentioned a desire to make a film about the Manchester music scene.
 Cartwright had such a screenplay, titled Strumpet, which had been commissioned and subsequently dropped by the BBC.
-Still lacking funding, Boyle chose to film in digital video, which allowed him to film both movies for the original budget of Vacuuming Completely Nude in Paradise.
+Still lacking funding, Boyle chose to film in digital video, which meant he was able to film both movies for the original budget of Vacuuming Completely Nude in Paradise.

 The script, about the creative instinct, became the vehicle Boyle used to illustrate how music and street poetry are spontaneous and unplanned creations.
 Boyle spoke of the film by saying, "Strumpet is a tribute to all the great musicians and writers who have come out of Manchester.
 God knows where they come from, or how they keep going, but they're always there."

 Strumpet was shot completely on digital video on location in Manchester and London by director of photography Anthony Dod Mantle, who had worked with the medium on previous films.
 Cameras were placed in locations throughout the set so that every shot could be covered in multiple angles.
 Boyle, who is an advocate of digital video, would go on to use it in his next feature film, 28 Days Later.